turingschool/career-development-curriculum/module_three/interview_workshop.md

 ### Closing
 Create a plan to get your resume and Turing portfolio finished by next week's portfolio review.

 As you finish up Module 3, come back to these questions that we posed at the beginning of the session.
-Assess how confident you feel to answer any of these as you keep going with your job search:
+Assess how confident you feel to answer any of these as you keep going with your job search.
-* Why do you want to be a software developer?
-* Describe a time when you've failed; what happened and how did you manage that failure?
-* What is your approach to working on a team?
-* How would you describe yourself?
-* What is an area of growth for you?
-* What are your strengths and how have you seen them in practice?